Meeting Time: March 24, 2022 at 10:00am EDT

 • Default_avatar

-Jennifer Gugliotti about 2 years ago
+Jennifer Gugliotti over 2 years ago

 I have attended various meetings & have taken the survey.
 The town has yet to specify with data what the size of the problem actually is.
 Noise, parking and trash is very general and driving around the island, I can see these problems in all areas, including full time residential areas.There are abandoned cars and boats on lawns, there are unkept mobile homes, and trash kept out in the open.
 These are issues that the town already has ordinances to address (but apparently fails to do so) yet feels the need to add more regulation and blame it all on STRs, most of which are well kept.
 It has been stated in various meetings that the majority of STR owners are not an issue and there are just some bad actors.
 Creating an overly broad and burdensome new ordinance will not bring the bad actors into compliance but will only frustrate those who are already playing by the rules, causing some to rethink hosting STRs, which is most often done to offset expenses so that the owners can enjoy the island and in many cases, as in mine, eventually become a full time resident.
 STR owners pay a larger share of taxes on the island than full time residents and this ordinance can result in a reduction in that revenue for those who don't want to deal with the extra layer of regulation and/or decide to forego compliance with the license requirements and rent their properties "under the table."
 Many have brought up the fact that most STRs on the island are already governed by HOAs that address the "nuisance issues" purported to be addressed by this ordinance, yet the town fails to listen and wants to spend tax money on consultants, a monitoring service and a company that will enforce this new ordinance instead of working with the HOAs that are working and supplement where there are no HOAs.
 Much like the town has not given numbers as to complaint data, it also hasn't given taxpayers numbers on what is and will be spent by the town should this ordinance be enacted.
 Further, has the town given any thought to the cost of the inevitable litigation that will ensue?
 It is apparent that this initiative is an attempt to appease a minority of well connected full time residents without giving a comprehensive look at whether the true scope of the problem justifies the total cost and burden to the taxpayers.
 It's as if the town is trying to do surgery with with a chainsaw instead of a scalpel.
 I hope common sense & reason will prevail & HHI will realise how much of an unneeded overreach this is